cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-style-guide.md

 ### Responsive Design

-Approximately 60% of traffic to [covid19.ca.gov](http://covid19.ca.gov) was on mobile devices.
-All design decisions consider mobile and desktop platforms simultaneously and place a special empahsis on optimizing performance for low-end mobile devices.
+Approximately 60% of traffic to the English version of [covid19.ca.gov](http://covid19.ca.gov) and 90% of the Spanish version was on mobile devices.
+All design decisions consider mobile and desktop platforms simultaneously and place a special emphasis on optimizing performance for low-end mobile devices.
 For example, we have worked hard to take data dashboards published on Tableau and redesign them for D3 to ensure they load faster on a wider range of devices.

 As the design principle above states: Slow load times cost people money.
 That’s an accessibility and equity issue.